priyasundaresan/diffcloud_real2sim/README.md

 ```
 #
 * The above script creates a directory at `/host/output` which contains the merged, masked point clouds stored as `.npy` files, and renderings of the resulting point clouds.

+<a name="install"></a>
+## Debugging
+* RealSense Cameras
+ * When launching `start-topcam` or `start-sidecam`, you may see `WARNINGS` in yellow.
+These can be safely ignored, but if you see `ERRORS` in red, then there is an issue.
+ * As a first resort, try hardware resets (unplugging and plugging back in the RealSense, plugging in the RealSense to a different USB port)
+ * Also, double check that the `serial_no` you're using in `start-sidecam` or `start-topcam` is correct.
+Verify this in `realsense-viewer` if you are unsure.
+ * In general, `realsense-viewer` is a useful commandline tool to launch RealSense visualizations in a GUI.
+Note, you must kill all camera-related ros nodes before launching `realsense-viewer`, or kill `realsense-viewer` if you are starting the ros nodes (both cannot be running at the same time)
+* Kinovas
+ * Powering on: Hold down the top button on the back of the Kinova for 3-5 seconds.
+Once you see a green light turn on, you can release the button.
+Give it a few more seconds (~5-10), and the light should blink yellow.
+Then, the Kinova should open --> close --> open its gripper at which point it is on
+ * Powering off: Use the XBOX controller to home the robot by holding down `B`.
+Then, use the right joystick to lower the robot close to the table.
+Hold down the top button on the back of the Kinova until it loses power.
+ * Note: the Kinova has no brakes, so using E-STOP during execution or not bringing the robot close to the table via XBOX controller before powering off will cause the robot to fall when power is cut.
+ * To stop robot execution while a script is running, use `Ctrl + \`